kr-zr/Sphero_robot_Stage_ROS_simple_simulation/README.md

 outside of this range, the robot will keep its current orientation.
 Note that although this field usually represents angular velocity, in this case it represents orientation, and NOT angular velocity of the robot.

-If you want to set a specific point in xy space for a robot to go to follow these steps:
+If you want to set a specific point in x-y space for a robot to go to follow these steps:

 4b) Type 'rosrun spher_formation xy_controller.py' in a new terminal.